 Don’t be a complete slave to the plan!

 Life has a way of throwing curved balls at us and getting in the way of plans so if you need to change timings or miss a day due to unforeseen circumstances, things can be swapped around, just try to avoid making a habit of it.

 Variety is the spice of life!

-Try to vary your running to include both road, grass and footpaths etc which can be kinder on muscles and joints.
+Try to vary your running to include both road, grass, footpaths and different surfaces which can be kinder on muscles and joints.
 Also try to include some hilly routes as well as flat ones as the hills can really improve strength and stamina.

 Listen to your body.